 There are around 4,600 documented species of cockroaches in the world — probably not that many in Orlando, but they multiply so fast if you have them it might feel like you have all 4,600 species living in your walls.
-German cockroaches are the most common type and they love to live around humans.
+German cockroaches are the most common type and they typically only live indoors where humans reside.
 The females can even reproduce asexually if there aren’t enough males around.
-No wonder it’s so hard to get rid of cockroaches!
+If you’re wondering what you can do on your own to get rid of roaches, check out this article.
+If this doesn’t work, it’s best to call a professional to exterminate your roach problem.
+Fox Pest Control is here to help rid your Orlando home of cockroaches once and for all.

 You might already know that you have a cockroach infestation, but here are a few of the most common signs cockroach exterminators in Orlando might see.